Yodeling: United States

 Janet McBride grew up in Maine where she began to yodel while still a child.
 She continued to sing and record, writing some of her own music, for over 40 years.
 She has toured in the U.S. and in Austria.
 McBride was awarded Western Music Association's Female Yodeler of the Year in 1991.

 Swiss-American folk and country singer Jewel Kilcher yodels, and is known for her version of "Chime Bells".
 Jewel says that she learned to yodel from her father, Attila Kuno "Atz" Kilcher, who himself also learned to yodel by listening to Jimmie Rodgers.

 Mike Johnson is an African American yodeler who combines the Jimmie Rodgers, Swiss, and Cowboy yodeling styles.
 In 2007, 114 of his yodeling songs were inducted into the Recorded Sound Reference Center's permanent music collection in the Library of Congress in Washington D.C.

 Jazz singer Leon Thomas, best known for his work with Pharoah Sanders, particularly the 1969 song "The Creator Has a Master Plan" from Sanders's Karma album, was known to break out into yodeling in the middle of a vocal.
 Thomas said he learned to yodel from listening to African Pygmy singers.
 This style has influenced singers James Moody, Tim Buckley and Bobby McFerrin, among others.

-Kerry Christensen, who hails from Idaho, has been performing since he was three years old.
-He yodels in both western and Alpine styles and also plays the accordion, the zither, and the alphorn ... and is very good at imitating chickens.
+Kerry Christensen, originally from Idaho, has been performing since the age of three.
+He yodels in both Western and Alpine styles, plays the accordion, zither, alphorn and is very good at imitating chickens.

 Yodeler Taylor Ware was a contestant on America's Got Talent when she was eleven years old.
 According to Ware, she taught herself to yodel from an audiotape and instruction book when she was seven years old.
 Alyse Eady, who holds the title of Miss Arkansas 2010 and was 1st runner-up in the Miss America 2011 Pageant, both yodeled and did ventriloquism in the song "I Want to Be a Cowboy's Sweetheart" as her talent performance.

 According to Bart Plantenga, author of Yodel-Ay-Ee-Oooo: The Secret History of Yodeling Around the World, "... unlikely yodellers include the Muppets (with, of course, special guest Julie Andrews), Shakira, Goofy, Bill Murray (remember Charlie's Angels?), Gene Wilder (who was taught to yodel by Rough Guide contributor and yodel legend Kenny Roberts), and South Korea's former Miss World Ji-Yea Park."